documentationfor yFiles for HTML 3.0.0.1

 Lasso selection

 Lasso selection in GraphEditorInputMode and GraphViewerInputMode is performed by their child input mode LassoSelectionInputMode, which handles drawing a path within which to select items.
-This child input mode is disabled by default, to avoid conflicting with marquee selection.
+This child input mode is disabled by default to avoid conflicting with marquee selection.
 LassoSelectionInputMode allows customization by changing the recognizers for some gestures.
-This might be of importance to avoid conflicts with input modes which share the same gesture (i.e. dragging on an empty canvas), e.g. MoveViewportInputMode.
+This is important to avoid conflicts with input modes which share the same gesture (i.e., dragging on an empty canvas), e.g., MoveViewportInputMode.

-By default, LassoSelectionInputMode is configured to draw the path around the selection area in a freehand gesture while dragging the mouse with the left mouse button held down.
-The gesture is finished after releasing the mouse button and the path is closed with a straight line from the current location to its start.
+By default, LassoSelectionInputMode is configured to draw the path around the selection area in a freehand gesture while dragging the pointer.
+The gesture finishes after releasing the pointer, and the path is closed with a straight line from the current location to its start.

-By changing one or more of its various event recognizers LassoSelectionInputMode can be configured to support a polyline path or a mixture of both freehand and straight segments.
-Also, it is possible to configure the input mode to finish only when the gesture is ended in an area around the start point of the path.
+By changing one or more of its various event recognizers, LassoSelectionInputMode can be configured to support a polyline path or a mixture of freehand and straight segments.
+It is also possible to configure the input mode to finish only when the gesture ends in an area around the start point of the path.

 event recognizers that determine when to start the gesture.

-event recognizer which determines when to perform a freehand drag.
+event recognizers which determine when to perform a freehand drag.

 finishRecognizer